gfinkelb/data-science-portfolio/README.md

 # data-science-portfolio
-A personal portfolio showcasing R, Python, and SQL projects.
+A personal portfolio showcasing R, Python, and SQL projects from my graduate program.